All Courses

 • The student will sharpen his skill in thinking and communicating.
 This skill will be acquired, as it usually is, by reading some of the sharpest thinkers and communicators the world has ever known.

-• The student will have such mastery of the grammar and syntax of the language, the most important tools, e.g., lexica, reference grammars and commentaries, and the most frequently encountered vocabulary, that he will be able to read classical Latin texts as literature.
+• The student will have such mastery of the grammar and syntax of the language, the most important tools, e.g., lexica, reference grammars and commentaries, and the most frequently encountered vocabulary, so that he will be able to read classical Latin texts as literature.

 Successful Students